rhartert/gofzn/README.md

 ## What's FlatZinc?

-FlatZinc is a subset of [MiniZinc], a high-level constraint modeling language that allows you to easily express and solve discrete optimization problems.
-FlatZinc is particularly used by constraint solvers integrating with MiniZinc.
+FlatZinc is a subset of [MiniZinc], a high-level constraint modeling language designed to easily express and solve discrete optimization problems.
+Think of MiniZinc as the language humans use to write models, while FlatZinc serves as the language constraint solvers use to read and process these models.

 ## Usage